mxashlynn/Parquet/Documentation/Parquet_API.md

 ##### Remarks

-By design, subtypes of [Model](#T-ParquetClassLibrary-Model 'ParquetClassLibrary.Model') should never themselves use [IModelEdit](#T-ParquetClassLibrary-EditorSupport-IModelEdit 'ParquetClassLibrary.EditorSupport.IModelEdit').
+By design, subtypes of [Model](#T-ParquetClassLibrary-Model 'ParquetClassLibrary.Model') should never themselves use [IMutableModel](#T-ParquetClassLibrary-EditorSupport-IMutableModel 'ParquetClassLibrary.EditorSupport.IMutableModel').
 IModelEdit is for external types that require read/write access.

-<a name='P-ParquetClassLibrary-Parquets-FurnishingModel-ParquetClassLibrary#EditorSupport#IFurnishingModelEdit#IsFlammable'></a>
+<a name='P-ParquetClassLibrary-Parquets-FurnishingModel-ParquetClassLibrary#EditorSupport#IMutableFurnishingModel#IsFlammable'></a>
-### ParquetClassLibrary#EditorSupport#IFurnishingModelEdit#IsFlammable `property`
+### ParquetClassLibrary#EditorSupport#IMutableFurnishingModel#IsFlammable `property`

 ##### Summary